 - Nature Walk: Students will explore the flora and fauna of the West Duwamish Greenbelt, learn about its history, what makes an urban forest healthy and the importance of forests to ecological and human health.
 Please make known any special consideration during initial conversations with Nature Consortium staff.
 (Duration: 30 minutes – 1 hour)

-- Add-On: For an additional fee, a Nature Consortium instructor can visit to your classroom for a pre-Exploration introduction or post-Exploration wrap-up presentation.
+- Add-On: For an additional fee, an instructor from our Nature team can visit to your classroom for a pre-Exploration introduction or post-Exploration wrap-up presentation.
 (Duration: 1 hour)

 - Pricing: Scholarships and partial scholarships are available.